jeff5/python-with-science/README.md

 # python-with-science
-Introductory Python tutorial with a bias to science and maths
+Introductory Python tutorial with a bias to science and maths.
 This work is published at
 [Read the Docs](https://python-with-science.readthedocs.io),
 enjoy it there.